AlbaXIII/golden-goose-tutoring/README.md

 # Golden Goose Tutoring

 Golden Goose Tutoring is an idea for a private tutoring business that my wife is starting in the summer of 2024.
-I had the idea of creating her a sample website that coincides with the learning goals of Project 1, so she could see the potential of a strong web presence when starting a business.
+I had the idea of creating a sample website for her that coincides with the learning goals of Project 1, so she could see the potential of a strong web presence when starting a business.

 For the service itself, she will be providing 1-to-1 or small group tutoring to Key Stage 2 and SEN (Special Educational Needs) children in the local area of south Manchester, UK.